 The key to the programme’s success is the quality of the expert teams who develop the educational materials and curricula to meet the specific needs of local communities.

-Recently we have developed stricter participation criteria because we know the programmes work best when children take part regularly.
+We have developed stricter participation criteria because we know the programmes work best when children take part regularly.

 We’ve also improved the way we evaluate their impact and will focus on ensuring that the programmes positively highlight nutrition and health knowledge, attitude and behaviour of the children.